-Milbourn Equine have introduced a worming programme based on worm egg counts and individual advice in response to demand from clients and in order to reduce unnecessary worming of horses.
+Milbourn Equine offer a worming programme based on worm egg counts and individual advice in response to demand from clients and in order to reduce unnecessary worming of horses.

 For decades most horses have received regular doses of wormers regardless of requirement.
 This is increasing resistance to wormers which are becoming gradually less effective.
 It is therefore important that we move towards targeted dosing and basing a worming programme on the results of worm egg counts.